Magazine

 An RFE (Request for Evidence) is not necessarily a good or bad sign.
 It simply means USCIS needs more information to decide on your application.
 It offers an opportunity to provide additional documentation and strengthen your case.

-A Request for Evidence (RFE) and a Request for Additional Evidence both ask for more information.
+A Request for Evidence (RFE) and a Request for Additional Evidence ask for more information.
 However, an RFE generally asks for missing documents initially required, while a Request for Additional Evidence often seeks clarification or additional documents on evidence already provided.

 What is USCIS's Request for Evidence I-130?